dmitryro/dns-api/README.md

 Run ``python setup.py install`` to install, or place ``read_api.py`` on your Python path.

-You can also install it with: ``pip install djs-api -r requirements.txt`` while placing dns-api==1.0.0 in your  ``requirements.txt``
+You can also install it with: ``pip install dns-api -r requirements.txt`` while placing dns-api==1.0.0 in your  ``requirements.txt``

 How to run